Jerry Brown: Personal life

-Brown has a long-term friendship with his aide Jacques Barzaghi, whom he met in the early 1970s and put on his payroll.
+Brown had a long-term friendship with his aide Jacques Barzaghi, whom he met in the early 1970s and put on his payroll.
 Author Roger Rapaport wrote in his 1982 Brown biography California Dreaming: The Political Odyssey of Pat & Jerry Brown, "This combination clerk, chauffeur, fashion consultant, decorator, and trusted friend had no discernible powers.
 Yet, late at night, after everyone had gone home to their families and TV consoles, it was Jacques who lingered in the Secretary (of state's) office."
 Barzaghi and his sixth spouse Aisha lived with Brown in the warehouse in Jack London Square; Barzaghi was brought into Oakland city government upon Brown's election as mayor, where Barzaghi first acted as the mayor's armed bodyguard.
 Barzaghi left Brown's staff in July 2004, six days after police had responded to his residence over a complaint of domestic violence, and later moved to Morocco and then Normandy.
 Barzaghi died in 2021.

 In April 2011, Brown had surgery to remove a basal-cell carcinoma from the right side of his nose.
 In December 2012, media outlets reported that Brown was being treated for early stage (the precise stage and grade was not stated) localized prostate cancer with a very good prognosis.

 In 2011, Jerry and Anne Gust Brown acquired a Pembroke Welsh corgi, Sutter Brown, dubbed the "first dog" of California.
 Sutter was frequently seen in the company of the governor, accompanying him to political events and softening the governor's cerebral image.
 In 2015, the couple obtained a second dog, Colusa "Lucy" Brown, a Pembroke Welsh corgi/border collie mix.
-Sutter died in December 2016 from cancer.
+Sutter had emergency surgery in October 2016 to remove cancerous tissue.
+Sutter died in December 2016 from cancer at the age of 13.

 In 2019, Brown was appointed to be a visiting professor at Berkeley.

-Brown's accent has been described as reminiscent of the "Mission Brogue," particularly with his non-rhoticity.
+Brown's accent has been described as reminiscent of the "Mission Brogue", particularly with his non-rhoticity.